Botox® for TMJ Disorder:

 Some of the side effects include discomfort or bruising at injection site, headache, dry mouth and fatigue.
 In rare cases, Botox may spread to areas away from injection site and may cause facial drooping.

-CONTACT us for a FREE CONSULTATION
+CONTACT us for a COMPLIMENTARY CONSULTATION